galaxyproject/galaxy-language-server/client/README.md

 # Galaxy Tools (Visual Studio Code Extension)
-This extension provides XML validation, tag and attributes completion, help/documentation on hover, and other *smart* features to assist in following best practices during the development process of XML tool wrappers for [Galaxy](https://galaxyproject.org/).
+This extension provides XML validation, tags and attributes completion, help/documentation on hover, and other *smart* features to assist in following best practices during the development process of XML tool wrappers for [Galaxy](https://galaxyproject.org/).

 > Please note this is still a work in progress so **bugs and issues are expected**.
 If you find any, you are welcome to open a new [issue](https://github.com/galaxyproject/galaxy-language-server/issues).

 # Requires ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/galaxy-language-server)
-In order to use the [Galaxy Language Server](https://pypi.org/project/galaxy-language-server/) features you need Python 3.8+ installed in your system.
+In order to use the [Galaxy Language Server](https://pypi.org/project/galaxy-language-server/) features you need Python 3.8+ installed on your system.
 See the [Installation](#Installation) section for more details.

 # Table of Content
 - [Installation](#installation)